Lifting the Island (poetry)

 David Eggleton who is of Rotuman, Tongan and Palagi ancestry, grew up in Fiji and South Auckland and now lives in Dunedin, New Zealand/Aotearoa.
-He is a poet, art critic, writer, editor and freelance journalist.
-His work investigates ideas of contemporary popular culture versus ‘highbrow’, blending the literary and vernacular with energy and vigour.
-David received the Prime Minister’s Award for Literary Achievement in poetry (2016) and is the current New Zealand Poet Laureate (2019 – 2021).
+He is a poet, art critic, writer, editor and freelance journalist and was Editor of Landfall, New Zealand’s pre-eminent journal of arts and letters and Landfall Review Online as well as the Phantom Billstickers Cafe Reader.
+He is currently the Reviews Editor for Landfall.
+His creative work investigates ideas of contemporary popular culture versus ‘highbrow’, blending the literary and vernacular with energy and vigour.
+In 2016 his collection, The Conch Trumpet (Otago University Press, 2015) won the poetry category at the Ockham New Zealand Book Awards and he also received the Prime Minister’s Award for Literary Achievement.
+His collection Respirator is a sumptuous celebration of David Eggleton’s tenure as the nation’s poet-at-large during his time as Aotearoa NZ Poet Laureate (2019–22).

-David has had nine books of poems and a book of short fiction published, as well as a number of works of non-fiction.
+David has had multiple books of poems and a book of short fiction published, as well as a number of works of non-fiction.
 His first collection of poems was co-winner of the PEN New Zealand Best First Book of Poems Award (1987).
-He was awarded the Robert Burns Fellowship (1990), won a substantial Copyright Licensing Ltd (CLL) Writers’ Award (2004), and was a finalist in the lifestyle and contemporary culture category at the 2004 Montana New Zealand Book Awards.
+He was awarded the Robert Burns Fellowship (1990), won a substantial Copyright Licensing Ltd (CLL) Writers’ Award (2004), was a finalist in the lifestyle and contemporary culture category at the Montana New Zealand Book Awards (2004) and received the Fulbright-Creative New Zealand Pacific Writers’ Residency (2017).
 His poetry and short stories appear in a wide range of recent anthologies.
-David has also won Reviewer of the Year Award six times at the Montana New Zealand Book Awards, most recently in 2009.

 Read NZ Te Pou Muramura writer page